denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 This is not a part of the specification.
-That's just a bug and now it's fixed, so there's shouldn't be a problem with this in future.
+It's just a bug that has now been fixed, so there shouldn't be a problem with it in the future.

 ## Adding arrays